 - Non-Equilibrium Heat transfer in Porous Aluminum Foam Heat Sink

-You may find the related products in the aforementioned categories in our CFD shop by clicking on the following link:
+You may find the related products in the categories mentioned above in our CFD shop by clicking on the following link:

-Our services are not limited to the mentioned subjects, and the MR-CFD team is ready to undertake different and challenging projects in the CFD simulation of porous medium field ordered by our customers.
-You can consult with our experts freely and without charge at first, and then order your project by sending the details of the problem to us using the following address.
+Our services are not limited to the mentioned subjects, and the MR-CFD team is ready to undertake different and challenging projects in the CFD simulation of porous medium fields ordered by our customers.
+You can consult with our experts freely and without charge and order your project by sending the details of the problem to us using the following address.

 By outsourcing your project to the MR-CFD as a CFD simulation freelancer, you will not only receive the related project’s files (Geometry, Mesh, …), but also you will be provided with an extensive tutorial video demonstrating how you can create the geometry, mesh, and define the needed settings(pre-processing, processing and post-processing) in the ANSYS Fluent software all by yourself.
 Additionally, post-technical support is available to clarify issues and ambiguities.